2022-12-04

 Referring a user

-Finally, we can see that the app makes a POST request to api/referral/set_referred_mark
+Finally, we can see that the app makes a POST request to api/referral/set_referred_mark when we

 say we’ve been referred.
 You know the drill.